makersacademy/airport_challenge/README.md

 Weather
 ---------
 A module included into the airport.
 Can be asked if it's stormy and return positive on rare occasion.
-The latter has been proven by scientists who conducted a bunch of highly sophisticated tests.
+The latter has been proven by scientists after conducting a bunch of sophisticated tests.